 An LLC does not need to make any money to be classified as an LLC.
-Small business owners can register their company as an LLC as long as they follow the applicable state law for forming one.
+Small business owners can register their company as an LLC if they follow the applicable state law for forming one.

-As a business owner, if you own an LLC and are earning money, the IRS taxes your income at pass-through.
+If you own an LLC and earn money, the IRS taxes your income at pass-through.

 What Can You Write Off on Taxes With an LLC?

-LLC taxes you can write of (the so-called Tax Write-Offs) are legal fees, professional services for accounting and attorneys, as well as any other types of costs.
+You can write off (the so-called Tax Write-Offs) legal fees, professional services for accounting and attorneys, and any other costs on LLC taxes.

 LLCs can reduce their tax obligations by claiming write-offs for business-related expenditures.
 These expenditures include rental expenses, advertising, travel, and shipping costs.

-Owners are not held liable for the company's actions, which makes managing their own finances easier to handle.
+LLC owners are not held liable for the company's actions, which makes managing their finances easier to handle.

-The cost of forming an LLC varies by state, and it depends on many other factors, such as the filing fee for legal documents.
+The cost of forming an LLC varies by state and depends on many other factors, such as the filing fee for legal documents.